twjeffery/DIO-test-2/docs/shared-service/Justice/generate-an-action-number.md

 ---

 ## Examples
-A [civil action](https://twjeffery.github.io/DIO-test-2/docs/get-started/glossary/#:~:text=Justice-,Civil%20action,-A%20civil%20action) number is made up of Year, district, and number.
+A [civil action](https://twjeffery.github.io/DIO-test-2/docs/shared-service/Justice/glossary/#:~:text=Justice-,Civil%20action,-A%20civil%20action) number is made up of Year, district, and number.

-#### Civil action example:
+#### A Civil Action number explained:
 {: .no_toc }

+A civil action number is made up of Year, district, and number.

+eg. Action Number 2103 123456 = (2021 Edmonton 123456)

 ### How it’s used